 Ask your (virtual) audience anything

 You can't bother real humans with every idea in your head.
-Ask 100s of AI agents based on your personas what they think.
+Ask 100s of AI personas what they think, to get ready for reality.

 • 👥